infochimps-labs/ironfan/README.md

 * knife plugins to orchestrate clusters of machines using simple commands like `knife cluster launch`
 * logic to coordinate truth among chef server and cloud providers.

-To get started with ironfan, clone the [homebase repo](https://github.com/infochimps-labs/ironfan-homebase) and follow the [installation instructions](https://github.com/infochimps-labs/ironfan/wiki/install).
+## Getting Started

+To jump right into using Ironfan, follow our [installation instructions](https://github.com/infochimps-labs/ironfan/wiki/INSTALL).
+For an explanatory tour, check out our [Hadoop walkthrough](https://github.com/infochimps-labs/ironfan/wiki/INSTALL).
 Please file all issues on [ironfan issues](https://github.com/infochimps-labs/ironfan/issues).

 ## Index